LSTP-stat/StatResourcesHub/README.md

 In **StatResourcesHub**, you'll discover a wide range of resources covering various topics in statistics.
 From introductory materials to advanced theoretical concepts, practical applications, and cutting-edge research – we've gathered it all in one place.
 Our collection includes, but is not limited to:

 - Introductory Guides to Basic Statistical Concepts
-- Advanced Theoretical Treatises in Statistics
+- Advanced Theoretical Concepts in Statistics
 - Applied Statistics in Various Fields
 - Statistical Software Tutorials and Guides
 - Research Papers and Case Studies